Jito/listag/README.markdown

 - Simple basic usage.
 - Fully integrated with JQuery UI Autocomplete widget.
-- Form friendliness, with custom name attributes for the created elements.
+- Form friendliness!
+Toggle usage of hidden inputs with custom name attributes.
 - Possibility of adding a custom value to each tag for further customization.
 - Visual cues like placeholders, highlighting existing tags, and buttons to add a tag and show full list of tags.
 - Integration with Fancybox 2 plugin for showing all the posible tags in a modal window.
 - Convenient callbacks.
+- Ability to provide *initial tags* on creation via list items or options.

 #### TODO: